noiseprotocol/noise_spec/noise.md

 =====================

-Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV from Hugo Krawzcyk.
+Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV and SIGMA from Hugo Krawzcyk.

 Feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.